Testate succession in South African law: Joint or mutual wills

 A will may be executed in one document by two persons, in which case it is termed a joint or mutual will.
 The two persons are usually spouses married in community of property, but they may be spouses married out of community, or may not be married to each other, as in the case of two sisters.

 No additional formalities or witnesses are required for the execution of a mutual will.
 Where, however, the will confers reciprocal benefits on the testators, it is advisable that the will be not written by either of them: If the writer is the survivor, the rule applies that a person can take no benefit under a will written by himself.
 For the survivor to benefit under the will in such a case, either a court must condone the will, or there must be proof of confirmation of the disposition by the first-dying, either by his writing on the will or by other satisfactory evidence.

 Notwithstanding its form, a joint will is simply two separate wills embodied for convenience in one document.
-Usually the dispositions by each testator relate to his or her own property, or where the testators are married in community of property, to his or her half share of the joint property: for example, where each of the testators appoints the other as heir, or as heir together with the children of the marriage.
+Usually the dispositions by each testator relate to their own property, or where the testators are married in community of property, to their half share of the joint property: for example, where each of the testators appoints the other as heir, or as heir together with the children of the marriage.

 Sometimes, again, a joint will is in fact the will of the first-dying only: for example, where the will appoints the survivor of the testators as sole heir of the first-dying, or as heir together with the children.
-In these cases, the portion of the will relating to the dispositions by the first-dying is not binding on the survivor, and the latter may revoke his or her portion of the will.
-But if, in addition, there is a disposition of the joint estate of the testators, or of a portion of it, giving the survivor a limited interest in the property, and disposing of such property after his or her death to other persons, the will is said to effect a "massing" of the estate, and is binding on the survivor accepting any benefits under the disposition.
+In these cases, the portion of the will relating to the dispositions by the first-dying is not binding on the survivor, and the latter may revoke their portion of the will.
+But if, in addition, there is a disposition of the joint estate of the testators, or of a portion of it, giving the survivor a limited interest in the property, and disposing of such property after their death to other persons, the will is said to effect a "massing" of the estate, and is binding on the survivor accepting any benefits under the disposition.